In the guide

 Sales to caterers and other food businesses

-These must comply with the same minimum standards as retail.
+These must comply with the same minimum standards as products sold directly to consumers.

 Back to topSpecified risk material (SRM)